"Accelerating Wisdom" Episode 1: How to Accelerate Expertise

 Join us in a couple of weeks for Episode 2 on attractors, the most interesting and important topic I’ve ever explored.

 Thanks again to Cedric Chin for all his help and wisdom!
-Hit "Subscribe on the homepage to follow the rest of the series.
+Hit "Subscribe to follow the rest of the series.

 Footnotes + Additional Resources: